Prediction of dynamical systems from time-delayed measurements with self-intersections: Introduction

 commutes and the map $S$ is well-defined as

 In this way the system $(X, T)$ is \emph{reconstructed} (or \emph{embedded}) in $\R^k$ as $(\phi(X), S)$ via a (finite) sequence of $k$ time-delayed measurements of the observable $h$.

 This result, known nowadays as the \emph{Takens delay embedding theorem}, was extended in a number of papers \cite{SYC91, StarkEmbedSurvey, 1999delay, CaballeroEmbed, TakensPlato03, StarkStochEmbed, Rob05, Gut16, GQS18, NV18, BGS20, BGS22} to various settings and categories of systems.
 We call results of this type \emph{Takens}(-\emph{type}) \emph{delay embedding theorems}.
-Let us quote such a theorem, due to Sauer, Yorke and Casdagli \cite{SYC91} (see also \cite[Theorem~14.5]{Rob11}), valid for arbitrary injective Lipschitz dynamics on a compact set in Euclidean space, as in this article we work in the similar setting.
-The result states that if $T\colon X\rightarrow X$ is an injective Lipschitz map on a compact set $X \subset \R^N$, $N \in \N$, then $\phi$ is injective on $X$ for a typical (\emph{prevalent}) Lipschitz observable $h \colon \R^N \to \R$, provided $k > 2\udim X$ and $2\udim(\{ x \in X : T^p x = x \}) < p$ for $p=1, \ldots, k-1$, where $\udim X$ denotes the upper box-counting dimension of $X$.\footnote{ As the map $T\colon X\rightarrow X$ can be chosen arbitrarily, to obtain injectivity for $\phi$ one obviously has to impose some conditions on the size of the sets of $T$-periodic points of periods smaller than $k$.}
+Let us quote such a theorem, due to Sauer, Yorke and Casdagli \cite{SYC91} (see also \cite[Theorem~14.5]{Rob11}), valid for arbitrary injective Lipschitz dynamics on a compact set in Euclidean space (in this article we work in the similar setting).
+The result states that if $T\colon X\rightarrow X$ is an injective Lipschitz map on a compact set $X \subset \R^N$, $N \in \N$, then $\phi$ is injective on $X$ for a typical (\emph{prevalent}) Lipschitz observable $h \colon \R^N \to \R$, provided $k > 2\udim X$ and $2\udim(\{ x \in X : T^p x = x \}) < p$ for $p=1, \ldots, k-1$, where $\udim X$ denotes the upper box-counting dimension of $X$ (see Definition~\ref{defn:dim}).